Shamsulhaq/Play-with-Wi-Fi/README.md

-# Break the security WPA / WPA2 and play with Wi-Fi using Kali Linux 2.X
+# Break EPA, WPA / WPA2 Encryption and play with Wi-Fi

 ### Tools
-- macchanger
-- airmon-ng
-- airodump-ng
-- aireplay-ng
-- aircrack-ng
+- Network Basic
+- Gather Information in connected device.
+- Play with WEP Encryption
+- Play with WPA/WPA2 Encryption
-- continue
+- MITM Attacks

+- Fully Accessing The Connected Devices
+- Protect Your WiFi AP and Yourself Against All The Previous Attacks